UNLOCK FREE TRAINING

 • Property tax payment provisions, to name a few.

-Here is a copy of the first page (of six pages) of the Mississippi REALTORS Contract For The Sale and Purchase of Real Estate -
+Here is a copy of the first page (of six pages) of the Mississippi REALTORS Contract For The Sale and Purchase of Real Estate.

 A real estate assignment contract is a legal document that transfers both the rights & the obligations of a purchaser (aka - the assignor) under one contract of sale to another buyer (aka - the assignee).
+Here is a copy of the contract from Judicial Title.

 The assignee is often a cash buyer who closes the deal and then compensates the assignor/wholesaler for managing the real estate deal together.
 Mississippi real estate law is silent regarding the details about contract assignments.